AutoGIS-2017/Exercise-4/README.md

 In this problem, the aim is to define the dominance area for each of those shopping centers based on travel time.

-How you should proceed with the problem is that
+How you could proceed with the given problem is:

- - you iterate over the accessibility files one by one
+ - iterate over the accessibility files one by one
  - rename the travel time columns so that they can be identified
-   - you can include e.g. the to_id number as part of the column name (then the column name could be e.g. pt_r_tt_5987221)
+   - you can include e.g. the `to_id` number as part of the column name (then the column name could be e.g. "pt_r_tt_5987221")
-   - you can also take advantage of the name included in the data file (then the column name could be e.g. pt_r_tt_Itis
- - Join those columns into MetropAccess_YKR_grid_EurefFIN.shp
+ - Join those columns into MetropAccess_YKR_grid_EurefFIN.shp where `YKR_ID` in the grid corresponds to `from_id` in the travel time data file.
+At the end you should have a GeoDataFrame with different columns show the travel times to different shopping centers.
+ - For each row find out the **minimum** value of **all** pt_r_tt_XXXXXX columns and insert that value into a new column called `min_time_pt`.
+You can now also parse the `to_id` value from the column name (i.e. parse the last number-series from the column text) that had the minimum travel time value and insert that value **as a number** into a column called `dominant_service`.
+In this, way are able to determine the "closest" shopping center for each grid cell and visualize it either by travel times or by using the `YKR_ID` number of the shopping center (i.e. that number series that was used in column name).
+ - Visualize the travel times of our `min_time_pt` column using a [common classifier from pysal](https://automating-gis-processes.github.io/2016/Lesson4-reclassify.html#classification-based-on-common-classifiers) (you can choose which one).
+ - Visualize also the values in `dominant_service` column (no need to use any specific classifier).
+Notice that the value should be a number.
+If it is still as text, you need to convert it first.
+ - Upload the map(s) you have visualized into your own Exercise 4 repository (they don't need to be pretty).

 ## Problem 3 (optional): How many people live under the dominance area of each shopping centers?